openeuler-mirror/secGear/examples/npu_attestation/HowTo.en.md

 #### 2.2 Reboot the System to Apply the Policy

-After rebooting, check the kernel boot log for IMA-related messages:
+After rebooting, the kernel boot log will print IMA-related content:

 ```bash
 dmesg | grep -i ima
 ```

-You should see that the IMA policy was updated before the NPU driver loaded.
+You can see that the IMA policy has been updated before the NPU driver loaded.

-To further verify the policy loaded by the IMA fs interface:
+To further check the IMA fs interface policy content:

 ```bash
 cat /sys/kernel/security/ima/policy
 ```

-Check if the NPU driver loading generated measurement records:
+Confirm whether NPU driver loading generated measurement records:

 ```bash
 cat /sys/kernel/security/ima/ascii_runtime_measurements